Battle of Roncevaux Pass: Battle

-The Basque army
+Basque army

 One of the principal units of the Vascones was the guerrilla army of the Basques.
 A later source, the anonymous Saxon Poet, talks of the Basque spears, agreeing with the Pyrenean and Basque tradition much later among the almogavars.
 A typical Basque mountain warrior was armed with two short spears and a knife or short sword as his main weapons, and bows or javelins for missile weapons.
 He would not normally wear armour.
 Pierre de Marca, a Béarnese author, suggests that the attackers were a reduced number of mostly local Low Navarrese, Souletines, and Baztanese, whose main motivation may have been plunder.
 The Vascones had a history of resisting Carolingian rule since the incursion of Frankish king Pepin the Short, which saw the defeat of Waiofar, the last independent Duke of Aquitaine.

 The accounts of Einhard and Pierre de Marca suggest that the perpetrator of the attack was Lupo II of Gascony.
 He held the territory of the Pyrenees, making him responsible for the tragedy that happened in his realm.
 Regions surrounding his kingdom such as Bordeaux were under the control of the Carolingians.
-While the Duke did pay homage to Charlemagne by offering Hunald II (a rebel leader and a possible heir to Waiofar) and his wife to him, there were disputes over the trans-Pyrenean Basques lands ruled by Lupo and those under Carolingian suzerainty.
+While the Duke did pay homage to Charlemagne by offering Hunald II (a rebel leader and a possible heir to Waiofar) and his wife to him, there were disputes over the trans-Pyrenean Basque lands ruled by Lupo and those under Carolingian suzerainty.
 The authors of the General History of Languedoc also believed in the same theory that the Duke was the leader of the attack.
 Their reasons were that he and the Vascones opposed Carolingian expansion into Vasconia after the Franco-Aquitanian war (760–769).

 Location

-The Pyrenees are a mountain range in southwest Europe that form a natural border between France and Spain, extending about 490 km (305 m) from Cap Higuer on the Bay of Biscay, to Cap de Creus on the Mediterranean Sea.
-The range also separates the Iberian Peninsula from the rest of Western Europe.
-Beyond the Northern part of the pass lies much of the French frontier and wilderness.
-The mountains are older than the Alps and have an elevation of 1,777 m (5,862 feet).

-These descriptions have suggested various places where the battle could have taken place, ranging from Navarre and Aragon to as far as Catalonia.
+The Pyrenees are a mountain range that form a natural border between France and Spain, extending about 490 km (305 mi) from Cape Higuer on the Bay of Biscay, to Cap de Creus on the Mediterranean Sea.
+Suggested places where the battle could have taken place, range from Navarre and Aragon to as far as Catalonia.

 The mainstream opinion is that the battle took place somewhere not far from Roncevaux itself, as it is not just on one of the easiest routes but also the traditional one.
 Indeed, the Roman road Via ab Asturica Burdigalam which started in Castra Legiones (modern León) and went to Benearnum (mod.
 Lescar), crossed the Pyrenees through Roncevaux.
-However, the traditional Roman road (also called the Route of Napoleon) followed a route different from the modern one, not crossing at Ibañeta (the traditional location) but heading up eastwards and crossing instead the Lepoeder and Bentartea passes – next to mount Astobizkar – not far from mount Urkulu, identified as the Summum Pyreneum of the classic Roman sources.
+However, the historical Roman road (also called the Route of Napoleon) followed a route different from the modern one, not crossing at Ibañeta (the traditional location) but heading up eastwards and crossing instead the Lepoeder and Bentartea passes – next to mount Astobizkar – not far from mount Urkulu, identified as the Summum Pyreneum of the classic Roman sources.